AmPedTerr/student_25308.Ca3_GithubRepoApp/README.md

 To carry out this assignment it was necessary to try to understand the requirements.
 I started by seeing the Main Activity (layout and functionalities).
 Then the second activity layout was done, trying to make it similar to the one that was given to us.

 To make the second activity layout, I tried to use a similar aesthetic.
 I was able to make the circles change color according to the language (similar to the last activity).
 I had difficulties this time making the image round (previously it was not a problem).
-I tried different ways, but I opted to change the ImageView to a Shapeable Image View.
+I tried different ways, but I opted to change the ImageView to a Shapeable Image View (experiment a new possibility to make a circle) .

 To be able to parse the given information from the API I used OkHTTP3 and gson.
 In order to import the image, Picasso was used.

 Among the flaws of my code, I think it could be more orderly and create more classes and methods.
 Because the code can be repetitive.

-To finish this assessment took me a lot of time, and I needed to use a lot of external resources.
+To finish this assessment took me a lot of time, and I needed some external resources.
+But in the end it was worth it and I think it helped me apply the concepts learned in class.